Our 10 favorite Sean Connery looks at the movies – Reel

 Sean Connery and Tippi Hedren in "No Spring for Marnie," 1964.

-3. BERMUDA AND MILITARY STYLE
+3. BERMUDA SHORTS AND MILITARY STYLE

-THE HILL OF LOST MEN ” (SIDNEY LUMET, 1965)
+" THE HILL OF LOST MEN " (SIDNEY LUMET, 1965)

-sean connery sidney lumet military outfit black white
+sean connery sidney lumet black white military outfit

 © FilmPublicityArchive/United Archives via Getty Images

-Sean Connery in “Lost Men's Hill”, 1965.
+Sean Connery in "The Hill", 1965.

 4. BRITISH ELEGANCE AND STYLE ICON